nashville-software-school/server-side-dotnet-curriculum/book-1-foundations/chapters/red-and-abe-linq.md

 ```
 Much shorter, and easier to read as well.
 Notice that the condition in the lambda expression is exactly the same as the condition in the `if` of the first block of code.

-**Here are some places in your app you might consider using a Linq method instead of a loop**:
+**Here are some places in your app you might consider using a Linq method when using loops**:
-1. Anywhere that you are searching for an individual item in products (HINT: you need to use `FirstOrDefault` and search by `product.Id`, if you are looking for an item with an id that you know.)
+1. Anywhere that you are searching for an individual item in products or product types.
+(HINT: you need to use `FirstOrDefault` and search by `product.Name`, if you are looking for an item with a name that you know.)
 This could be when updating an item, as an example.
 1. To allow a user to search by product type, you need to show them the list of product types, and then filter the list of products based on the user's input.
 These are good use cases for `Where` (to filter the products by ProductTypeId) and `Select` (to turn the List of ProductTypes into strings to display them).
 See if you can refactor the code you have for that feature to use these methods instead of loops to do that work.
 If you're struggling with how to implement this, ask an instructor to talk through it with you.

+**Challenge**: Take a look at Extravert to see if you can use some of these methods in the same way.

 Up Next: [Foundations Coding Assessment](./coding-self-assessment.md)